USA December 2016 Part II: USAF F-4 Phantom II Phinal Phlight... The "Rock Star" Retires

 For the United States Air Force, taking the Phantom out in a blaze of glory, literally at the end of 53 years of service, was a bitter sweet but honourable way to go, as most devotees would suggest.
 Doing so provided another twenty years of service thanks to the FSAT role that saw the Rhino out.
 If not the end would have come so much sooner, by May 1996 when the F-4G Wild Weasels of the Idaho ANG were retired at Boise.
 But more than just being twenty more years to enjoy the Rhino, the aircraft provided a continued history lesson for young and old alike, at air shows and other public events around the country, such as the annual Phancon event organized by the F-4 Phantom II Society.
 The sight and sound of the Phantom in the skies and even on the ground drew a very special response, from the 'wow' and intrigue of the young, to the memories and emotion of several generations of veterans and their families.
 The Spook effect... and to quote "WAM"... "a real rock star".

-I would like to thank SrA Kenney, 49th Wing Public Affairs at Holloman AFB and Capt Farr, 53d Wing Public Affairs Advisor at Eglin AFB for their kind assistance with facilitating my visit.
+Report by Kevin Perry for Combat Air Journal, also published in Smoke Trails magazine (Issue 22-2 February 2017), with many thanks to SrA Kenney, 49th Wing Public Affairs at Holloman AFB and Capt Farr, 53d Wing Public Affairs Advisor at Eglin AFB for their assistance with facilitating my media visit.

 USA December 2016 Part II: USAF F-4 Phantom II Phinal Phlight...
 The "Rock Star" Retires